rgrannell1/linneaus/README.md

-# What's That?
+# Linneaus

-"What's That?" is a keyboard-driven question-and-answer website for describing what's in a set of content.
+Linneaus is a keyboard-driven question-and-answer website for describing what's in a set of content.
 It helps users quickly fill in information for relevant questions.